Electric Vehicle Energy Management System (EV EMS)

 Pilot Objective

-To test the ability of EV EMS software demand monitoring and load control technologies to regulate the capacity of an (L2) electric vehicle (EV) charger to ensure the maximum load of the EV supply equipment (EVSE) does not exceed the available capacity of the home’s main circuit panel.
+This pilot tested the ability of EV EMS software and load control technologies to regulate a household’s overall electric load and ensure that the use of an L2 electric vehicle (EV) charger will not cause the home’s main circuit panel to exceed its maximum amperage rating.

 Participant Characteristics